Nolan Gorman Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

+- The pitching staff for the Royals has a collective eight K/9, the fourth-worst in MLB.

-- The Royals' 5.11 team ERA ranks 28th across all league pitching staffs.
+- The Royals' 5.13 team ERA ranks 28th among all MLB pitching staffs.

-- Coleman will start for the Royals, his first of the season.
+- Ragans gets the start for the Royals, his fourth of the season.
+He is 3-3 with a 3.86 ERA and 46 strikeouts in 42 2/3 innings pitched.

-- The 26-year-old right-hander came out of the bullpen in his last outing this season, one of 17 appearances so far.
+- The left-hander last appeared on Monday against the Boston Red Sox, when he tossed 6 2/3 innings, allowing one earned run while giving up four hits.

-- In 17 games this season, he has a 10.05 ERA and 10.7 strikeouts per nine innings, while opponents are batting .286 against him.
+- The 25-year-old has put up an ERA of 3.86, with 9.9 strikeouts per nine innings, in 20 games this season.
+Opponents have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.